fmilana/SocialTradingChatbot/rasachat/data/nlu.md

 - do you think I should stop following anyone?
 - should I unfollow someone
 - should i stop following someone?
+- is there anyone i should unfollow
+- is there anyone I should stop following?

 ## intent:should_i_follow
 - should i follow